A-R-H-O/huddle-prototype/README.md

 hotfix/xxx — urgent fixes on main

 Contribution
-Contributions welcome!
-Please open issues or pull requests and follow the branch strategy.
+Contributions are welcome!

+Fork the repo

+Create a branch (feature/your-feature, hotfix/your-fix)

+Commit your changes with clear messages

+Open a pull request against develop